Scarabol/rock-raiders-web/README.md

 - turn all lights red, when alarm mode is active
 - switch all raider with weapon from work to defend
 - let raider in defend mode target any known slug or rock monster
+- make raider flee from nearby monsters and ticking dynamite
 - add spawn timer for slugs, only one slug per hole
 - make slugs look for nearby reachable buildings or fences to leech energy
 - spawn a depleted energy crystal, when slug leeched energy